Anh2Ten/Share-ID-Apple/README.md

 /Share Account (Contact Telegram Send Me ID & Pass) Will Update To GitHub Soon

-IF You Can Made Front-End Just Pull Request IT OR Clone It
+IF u Can Made Front-End Just Pull Request IT OR Clone It